nextcloud/documentation/developer_manual/tutorial.rst

 .. note:: PHPUnit executes all PHP Files that end with **Test.php**.
 Be sure to consider that in your file naming.
 Also use **relative require paths** like in the example to include the correct files independent for your current path

+More examples for testing controllers are in the :file:`tests/controllers/ItemControllerTest.php`

 **See also** :doc:`unittests`